Raw Honey: what sets ours apart?

 Our honey can also be found in the following retail locations in Winnipeg and across southwestern MB (500g and 1 kg jars only):

-If you are interested in larger quantities (ie 3kg, 5kg, 15kg pails) you can order these directly from us.
-Click here to see our order form for upcoming deliveries.
+If you are interested in larger quantities (ie 3kg, 5kg, 15kg pails) you can order these directly from us, on our online store.

 - Aviva Natural Health Solutions (1224 St. James St.)